Ther-nullptr/HyC-LoRA-release/README.md

 # Install dependencies
 pip install -r requirements.txt mkdir <your model dir> # Then download the huggingface models into the dir.
+# P.S.
 It is recommended to use the local model dir to avoid network problems :-(
 ```

 ### Run Experiments